Recent Obituaries

 Roy Echols

-February 17,1941 - July 27,2020
+February 17, 1941 - July 27, 2020

-Obituary for Roy Echols
+Obituary For Roy Echols

 Roy Echols was born on February 17, 1941 to John Ella and Leroy Echols in Detroit, MI.
 Roy was the third of seven children; three of whom preceded him in death – Charles Echols, Johnny Echols and Barbara Ann Echols.
 Roy served five years in the navy on board the US Independence.
 A graduate of the Detroit Public School System, he continued his education after the navy, earning a bachelor degree from Lawrence Tech University and a masters from the University of Chicago.
 He pursued a career in accounting and business management in the automotive and health care industry.